How to protect yourself from Meltdown and Spectre CPU flaws

 On Jan.
 23, a new version of Google Chrome should also include mitigations to protect your desktop and phone from web-based attacks.
 But if you don't want to wait, Google says an experimental feature called Site Isolation can help right away.

-Instead of grouping different websites you browse together in a single process -- which helps save your computer's memory, among other things -- Site Isolation makes each website use its own individual instance of the Chrome browser.
+Instead of grouping different websites you browse together in a single process -- which helps save your computer's memory, among other things -- Site Isolation appears to make each website use its own individual instance of the Chrome browser.
 That way, it's harder for a malicious website to access data from other websites you're browsing (using these new CPU exploits) and potentially do bad things.

 To turn on Site Isolation on Windows, Mac, Linux, Chrome OS or Android: